Canadian Common Criteria Program Instructions

 • If claiming cost, provide a high-level breakdown of the costs involved.

-• If claiming complexity, provide a rationale as to why the TOE setup/environment is overly complex.
+• If claiming complexity, provide a rationale as to why the product setup/environment is overly complex.

 • If claiming specialized tools, provide details about the tools and why the testing lab cannot procure them.